Yashi-Singh-9/Join-Our-Newsletter/README.md

 * How to structure semantic HTML5 markup.
 * Responsive web design using Flexbox and media queries.
 * Best practices for form styling and accessibility.
-* Using utility-first frameworks to speed up development.
+* Using utility-first frameworks and Bootstrap to speed up development.
 * Hosting and deploying a project with Vercel/GitHub Pages/Netlify.

 ---